kayartaya-vinod/EV-JUL-2022/Networking Fundamentals/Readme.md

 -   the default protocol used by www
 -   can be used to transfer data (text/image/video etc) in plain text format or in binary format
 -   based on request-response model
--   clients sent a request in HTTP standard guidelines, and the server receives, understands, and responds with content in HTTP standard format
+-   clients send a request in HTTP standard guidelines, and the server receives, understands, and responds with content in HTTP standard format
 -   A request is always initiated by the client (eg, browser, postman, http client apps written in Java/Python etc)
 -   By default HTTP protocol is considered as stateless; meaning the server doesn't have any memory of previous requests by the same client
 -   A request and response are considered as "messages"